Peaches (The Stranglers song)

-"Peaches" is a punk rock single by the Stranglers, from their debut studio album Rattus Norvegicus (1977).
+"Peaches" is a song by the English rock band the Stranglers, released in 1977 as the second single from their debut album Rattus Norvegicus.
 Notable for its distinctive bassline, the track peaked at No. 8 in the UK Singles Chart.

-Song information
+Lyrics and response

 The lyrics to "Peaches" featured coarse sexual language and innuendo to a degree that was unusual for the time.
 The song's narrator is girl-watching on a crowded beach one hot summer day.
-It is never made clear if his lascivious thoughts (such as "there goes a girl and a half") are an interior monologue, comments to his mates, or come-on lines to the attractive women in question.
-The critic Tom Maginnis wrote that Hugh Cornwell sings with "a lecherous sneer, the sexual tension is so unrelenting as to spill into macho parody or even censor-baiting territory".
+It is never made clear if his lascivious thoughts (such as "there goes a girl and a half") are an interior monologue, comments to his companions, or come-on lines to the attractive women in question.
+The critic Tom Maginnis wrote that Hugh Cornwell sings with "a lecherous sneer...spill[ing] into macho parody or even censor-baiting territory".

-The single was a double A-side with pub rock song "Go Buddy Go".
+The single was a double A-side with "Go Buddy Go".
 The latter was played on UK radio at the time and also was performed on the band's first BBC TV Top of the Pops appearance, because the sexual nature of the lyrics of "Peaches" caused the BBC to censor it.
 Still, "Peaches" was ranked at No. 18 among the top "Tracks of the Year" for 1977 by NME, and it reached No. 8 in the UK Singles Chart.
 The radio cut was re-recorded with less explicit lyrics: "clitoris" was replaced with "bikini", "oh shit" with "oh no" and "what a bummer" with "what a summer".
 The catalogue number of the radio version was FREE 4.

 Legacy

-In a 2022 feature, Guitar World named "Peaches" as having the 4th best bassline of all time.
+In a 2022 feature, Guitar World named "Peaches" as having the fourth-best bassline of all time.

+"Peaches" plays over the opening credits of Jonathan Glazer's 2000 film Sexy Beast.

-An edited version of "Peaches", minus the lyrics, was used as the closing theme tune to many of the TV chef Keith Floyd's Floyd on... television shows.
-It was also used as the title music in the opening sequence of 2000 British film Sexy Beast and during a party scene in the 1997 film Metroland.
+An edited version of "Peaches", minus the lyrics, was used as the closing theme tune to many of the TV chef Keith Floyd's Floyd on... television shows and during a party scene in the 1997 film Metroland.
 The song is also on the soundtrack of the video game Driver: Parallel Lines (2006).
 It was used by Adidas in advertising in the Netherlands in 2002.